hardiksa/torqueOLD/docs/validators/governance/submitting.md

    - the network still accepts zero fees, but many nodes will not transmit your transaction to the network without a minimum fee
    - many nodes (including the Figment node) use a minimum fee to desincentivize transaction spamming
    - 7500aevmos is equal to 0.0075 TORQUE
-6. `--chain-id evmos_90001-2` is Evmos Mainnet.
+6. `--chain-id evmos_90001-2` is Torque Mainnet.
 For current and past chain-id's, please look at the [tharsis/mainnet resource](https://github.com/tharsis/mainnet)
    - the testnet chain ID is [evmos_9000-4](https://testnet.mintscan.io/evmos).
 For current and past testnet information, please look at the [testnet repository](https://github.com/tharsis/testnets)
-7. `--node` is using a full node to send the transaction to the Evmos Mainnet
+7. `--node` is using a full node to send the transaction to the Torque Mainnet

 ### Verifying your transaction